Andrew Benintendi Player Props: White Sox vs. Twins

-The Chicago White Sox and Andrew Benintendi, who went 1-for-4 last time out, take on Pablo Lopez and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.
+After going 1-for-4 in his most recent game, Andrew Benintendi and the Chicago White Sox take on the Minnesota Twins (who will start Sonny Gray) at 1:10 PM ET on Wednesday.

-In his previous game he had a one-hit showing (1-for-4) against the Twins.
+He had a one-hit showing in his last game (1-for-4) against the Twins.

 Andrew Benintendi Game Info & Props vs. the Twins